Jump to content on this page:

 Academic publishing

-In the section What do we mean by 'decolonising' the curricula?, we noted that "decolonising the curriculum is the process of recognising, challenging and dismantling the white-western male-elite domination of knowledge taught in the academy.
-This process leaves open the potential to re construct knowledge in partnership with diverse cultures and create inclusive ways of knowing and teaching."
+The Decolonising the curriculum section of the University’s Quality and Standards Framework, states "decolonising the curriculum is the process of recognising, challenging and dismantling the white-western male-elite domination of knowledge taught in the academy.
+This process leaves open the potential to reconstruct knowledge in partnership with diverse cultures and create inclusive ways of knowing and teaching."

-An integral part of this is to reconsider the role of traditional academic publishing, and explore other sources of knowledge.
-This aligns to the final question in Evaluate your reading list: 'What kinds of sources do we perceive to be of most academic value and why?'
+Integral to this is consideration of the role of traditional academic publishing, and exploration of other sources of knowledge.
+This aligns to the final question in Evaluate your reading list: "What kinds of sources do we perceive to be of most academic value and why?"

-A handful of mega-publishing houses, all based in the Global North, dominate academic publishing.
+Academic publishing is dominated by a handful of mega-publishers, all based in the Global North.
 They continue to privilege white-western viewpoints and experiences.
-The metrics by which academic outputs are measured and assigned 'value' reinforce this privilege and bias.
+The metrics used to evaluate academic outputs reinforce this privilege and bias.

 Three useful introductions to these issues are:

-Books and articles continue to be valuable sources of information, but they should be considered as just one facet of knowledge creation and exchange.
-A reading list that supports the 3Ds will look beyond these sources.
+Books and articles are valuable sources of information, but should be considered as just one facet of knowledge creation and exchange.
+A reading list that supports the 3Ds looks beyond these sources.

 Will your students need to develop new skills and practices?
 If so, how will they do this, and how will you support them?
 How will they know what progress they are making?